go-gilbert/gilbert-vscode/README.md

-# gilbert README
+# Gilbert support

-This extension provides integration with [Gilbert](http://go-gilbert.github.io/gilbert) task runner.
+This preview release of the extension provides integration with [Gilbert](http://go-gilbert.github.io/gilbert) task runner.

 ## Features